nordeck/jitsi-keycloak-adapter-v2/docs/setup-docker.md

-I use `172.17.17.1` in this example because this is the IP address of my host machine and Jitsi's `web` container can access my `jitsi-keycloak-adapter-v2` using this IP and port.
+I use `172.17.17.1` in this example because this is the IP address of my host machine and Jitsi's `web` container can access my `jitsi-keycloak-adapter-v2` container using this IP and port.

 ### 2.2 Token authentication